 ♟️🥊 Chess it isn’t, boxing it ain’t.
 But chessboxing it most definitely is.
-Pugilism and cerebralism go glove in glove as London Chessboxing stages its latest show: St Patrick’s Day Bash at The Dome.
+Pugilism and cerebralism go glove in glove as London Chessboxing stages St Patrick’s Day Bash at The Dome.
 See below for the latest ticket news.

 One round of chess, one round of boxing, repeat until checkmate or knockout.
 Nerd-fighting or the ultimate sporting challenge of the 21st Century?
-Chessboxing (full intro below) has been described as both but tonight you can decide for yourself at The Dome in north London.
-Whatever the verdict this sporting mash-up will make for an unforgettable night out.
+London Chessboxing (full intro below) has been described as both but tonight you can decide for yourself at The Dome in Tufnell Park.
+Whatever the verdict this sporting mash-up makes for an unforgettable night out.

-Chessboxers from around the globe due to descend on this celebrated venue in Tufnell Park in north London to duke it out to be the brainest and brawniest.
-St Patrick’s Day outing with a difference is guaranteed at this sporting treat where you can raise a beer in style to celebrate the weirdest sporting biathlon of all time.
+With chessboxers from around Europe descending on this celebrated venue in north London to duke it out to be the brainiest and brawniest, a St Patrick’s Day outing with a difference is guaranteed at this sporting treat where you can raise a beer or wine in style to celebrate the weirdest, and arguably greatest, sporting biathlon of all time.

 🗝️ Doors open: 6pm.